aliesbelik/awesome-jmeter/README.md

 > The [Apache JMeter](http://jmeter.apache.org/) is open source, pure Java application designed to load test functional behavior and measure performance.

-This list grew up from [this answer on Stack Exchange](https://sqa.stackexchange.com/a/2552/1842) and personal JMeter-related links collection, got further inspiration from [awesome](https://github.com/sindresorhus/awesome) project and improved by these [amazing contributors](https://github.com/aliesbelik/awesome-jmeter/blob/master/CONTRIBUTORS.md).
+This list grew up from [an occasional answer](https://sqa.stackexchange.com/a/2552/1842) on Stack Exchange and personal JMeter-related links collection, got further inspiration from [awesome](https://github.com/sindresorhus/awesome) project and improved by these [amazing contributors](CONTRIBUTORS.md).

 ## Contents